Mbringj/Mbringj/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

 I am a full-stack junior developper.
-I love programming and IT in general, writing, speaking and traveling.
+I love programming and cyber security, writing, speaking and traveling.

-As a software developperr, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a junior fullstack web developer and junior cyber security engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 **Talking about Personal Stuffs:**